arielpedraza/09-sql-joins-relations/ariel-andrew/README.md

 **No changes currently**

 ## Credits and Collaborations
+Modified by Andrew Bloom and Ariel Pedraza.
 Based off of the starter code from the Code Fellows 301 lab repo.
 Using jQuery, Handlebars, highlighting.js, marked.js, and ExpressJS libraries.